Creating Community Through Clay

 Guest Instructor

-Born in Suffolk, England, Janly received a diploma of Art & Design in Ceramics at Art College for Foundation Studies at West of England College of Art in Bristol, later earning a Master’s Degree in Fine Art at Norwich University of the Arts.
+Janly was born in Suffolk, England.
+Art college for Foundation Studies in Ipswich prepared her for a Diploma of Art & Design, 3D Studies: Ceramics, at West of England College of Art, Bristol.
+She later earned a Master’s Degree in Fine Art at Norwich University of the Arts.
 She has been teaching various mediums, including pottery, vitreous enamel, drawing and painting, since moving to the Shenandoah Valley in 1993.
 Janly exhibits her painting and enamel work both nationally and internationally and has worked as a judge at several regional art exhibitions.
 She has regularly been accepted to participate in artist residency programs, including at the prestigious Pocosin Art Center in North Carolina and the Virginia Center of Creative Arts.

 Janly has taught ceramics, painting and vitreous enameling at the Beverley Street Studio School.
 Staunton Clayground is delighted to welcome her as an instructor of classes and workshops in hand building, focusing on coiling and slab building techniques.
 She adds a depth and breadth of art understanding and technique that will benefit students and other teachers alike.
 Likewise, Janly appreciates her role as a teacher in making her a better student, learning from so many different sources about the significance and importance of the Arts in this increasingly de-personalized world.